 Table Cancellation/No Show Policy requires that an organization provide the University Career Center with at least 24 hours advance notice of cancellation.
 If sufficient time is not given, and the organization is a “no show,” a $25.00 cancellation fee may be assessed to your organization.
 The fee must be paid prior to returning to campus for other recruitment events.
 No-shows or cancellations count towards the two-visit limit per month.

-Résumés are educational records and are intended for the sole purpose of the position posted and cannot be released to other parties unless express written consent is given by the students.
-Résumés are considered educational records subject to FERPA Regulations.
+Resumes are considered educational records subject to FERPA Regulations intended for the sole purpose of the position posted and cannot be released to other parties unless express written consent is given by the students.

 In order to provide the greatest exposure to employers visiting campus and to keep UTEP students informed, employers must adhere to the following guidelines, as it pertains to career fairs: